Suzanna-Linn/slua/docs/moving-lists.md

 This also works:
 - local length = ll.GetListLength(myTab)

-We can get a value in the table using [ and ] with the index number:
+To get a value in the table using [ and ] with the index number:
 - local value = myTab[2]    -- > bananas
   - like local value = ll.List2String(myTab,1)    -- > bananas

 The functions ll.List2*** also work, but it's better to access the table in the SLua way.

+To modify a value is also using [ and ] with the index number:
+- myTab[3] = "kiwis"

 There is no operator + for tables.
 To add an element to the end of a table we can get the length of the table and add the next one:
 - myTab[ #myTab + 1 ] = "melons"